 Being that rodents are parasitic creatures, they can be potentially dangerous, especially if they can gain access to a home and/or working facility.
 Basic maintenance on a structure can reduce the curiosity of rodents and may deter them from entering the structure.
 One of the best methods for detecting rodents is listening for unfamiliar noises or clatter and looking for evidence (chewed wires, torn insulation, displaced material) and then consulting your exterminator before the rodent causes more damage.
 The following is basic, beneficial information on rodents:

-- Rodents can be difficult to control being that they are very weary of traps and bait.
+Rodents can be difficult to control because that they are very wary of traps and bait.